Hyperreality: Consequence

-The truth was already being called into question with the rise of media and technology, but with the presence of hyperreality being used most and embraced as a new technology, there are a couple of issues or consequences of hyperreality.
-It's difficult enough to hear something on the news and choose not to believe it, but it's quite another to see an image of an event or anything and use your empirical sense to determine whether the news is true or false, which is one of the consequences of hyperrealism.
+Hyperreality has been applied in media studies to examine how technologically mediated representations may complicate distinctions between representation and perceived reality.
+Baudrillard's work on media and simulation has been used to discuss circumstances in which representations of events may become difficult to distinguish from the events they purport to represent.
 The first is the possibility of various simulations being used to influence the audience, resulting in an inability to differentiate fiction from reality, which affects the overall truth value of a subject at hand.
-Another implication or disadvantage is the possibility of being manipulated by what we see.
+Scholars have also examined how mediated images can influence audiences' perceptions of people and events.

 The audience can interpret different messages depending on the ideology of the entity behind an image.
 As a result, power equates to control over the media and the people.
 Celebrities, for example, have their photographs taken and altered so that the public can see the final result.
 The public then perceives celebrities based on what they have seen rather than how they truly are.
 It can progress to the point where celebrities appear completely different.
 As a result of celebrities' body modifications and editing, there has been an increase in surgeries and a decrease in self-esteem during adolescence.
 Because the truth is threatened, a similar outcome for hyperreality is possible.

 In culture

 There is a strong link between media and the impact that the presence of hyperreality has on its viewers.
-This has shown to blur the lines between artificial realities and reality, influencing the day to day experiences of those exposed to it.
+This has been shown to blur the lines between artificial realities and reality, influencing the day-to-day experiences of those exposed to it.
 As hyperreality captures the inability to distinguish reality from a simulation of reality, common media outlets such as news, social media platforms, radio and television contribute to this misconception of true reality.
 Descriptions of the impact of hyperreality can be found in popular media.
 They present themselves as becoming blended with reality, which influences the experience of life and truth for its viewers.

 Baudrillard, like Roland Barthes before him, explained that these impacts have a direct effect on younger generations who idolize the heroes, characters or influencers found on these platforms.
-As media is a social institution that shapes and develops its members within society, the exposure to hyperreality found within these platforms presents an everlasting effect.
-Baudrillard concludes that exposure to hyperreality over time will lead, from the conservative perspective of the institutions themselves, to confusion and chaos, in turn leading to the destruction of identity, originality and character while ironically still being the mainstay of the institutions.
+As media is a social institution that shapes and develops its members within society, the exposure to hyperreality chosen within these platforms presents an everlasting effect.
+Baudrillard concludes that exposure to hyperreality over time will direct, from the conservative perspective of the institution itself, to a balanced perception of reality, in turn leading to choice of exploration including identity, originality and character.

 Social media and public image

-The hyperreality environment on the internet has shifted dramatically over the course of the COVID-19 pandemic, so much so that it has an influence on the Italian Stock Exchange in 2021.
+The hyperreality environment on the internet has shifted dramatically over the course of the COVID-19 pandemic, so much so that it influenced the Italian Stock Exchange in 2021.